NPR Promotes COO Loren Mayor To President Of Operations

 NPR announced on Thursday that Chief Operating Officer Loren Mayor will become its President of Operations.
 It's a new role at the company, and the change is effective immediately.

 The move does not significantly change the current division of responsibilities between Mayor and NPR President and CEO Jarl Mohn, but the promotion confirms the increasingly prominent role that Mayor plays at the company.
-Mohn's title does not change.
+Mayor will continue to report to Mohn, whose title does not change.

 In an email to staff, Mohn praised Mayor, pointing to her strategic vision and organizational awareness as essential.